AleksanderObuchowski/Zakupy-dla-seniora-SMS/README.md

 ## Installation

 ### Install mysql
-To install mysql follow instructions of this site:
+To install mysql follow instructions on this site:
 [How to install mysql on ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) Then you need to create database and user for the app.
 If you are not in the mysql shell use `sudo mysql` to enter mysql command line.
 Next run \